Aditya-Tripuraneni/Hackathon-Healthify/README.md

 ## 💡 Inspiration

-Its hard to keep track of your fitness goals and how you are doing.
-We are really busy and don't have time to write down all of your workouts.
-We are also not able to keep track of your progress or the calories you have consumed.
+It's hard to keep track of your fitness goals and how you are doing.
+Nowadays, people are very busy and don't have time to track minor things.
 Not taking proper care of your body is a big problem.
 We are here to help you keep track of your fitness goals and how you are doing.
-Healthify is your daily health app where you can track your daily workouts, and weight, which are shown in the form of graphs for better understanding.
+Healthify is your daily health app where you can track your daily workouts and weight.
+This data is shown visually through a graph.
 In addition to these features, you can also search for nearby gyms & pharmacies and anything else that will help you achieve your fitness goals.

 ## 💻 What it does